 2 cups (500 ml) leftover cooked vegetables or thawed frozen vegetables of your choice

 Peel and boil sweet potatoes in water in covered pot.
 When cooked, cool, then mash.
 Add butter if using and mash lightly.
 Set aside.
 If using leftover sweet potatoes, simply mash and set aside.

-Heat large frying pan over medium heat; add oil and onion, and saute until the onion is soft, approximately 3 to 5 minutes.
-Add ground turkey, breaking up meat as you cook it.
+Heat large frying pan over medium heat; add oil and onion, and sauté until onion is soft, approximately 3 to 5 minutes.
+Add minced chicken, breaking up meat as you cook it.
 Continue cooking until meat is no longer pink; pour off any excess fat.

-Add garlic, rosemary, and pepper and saute for 2 minutes.
-Add ketchup and Worcestershire sauce and stir until well combined.
+Add garlic, rosemary and pepper and sauté for 2 minutes.
+Add tomato sauce and Worcestershire sauce and stir until well combined.
 Add vegetables and stir in well.
 Pour into prepared pan.
 Evenly spoon mashed sweet potatoes over top.
-Bake for 30 minutes or until mixture is heated right through.
+Bake for 30 minutes or until mixture is heated through.

 Makes 6 servings.

 Each serving contains: 1000 kilojoules; 15 g protein; 10.5 g total fat (6 g sat. fat, 0 g trans fat); 23 g carbohydrates; 4 g fibre; 148 mg salt.